Gossip Girl: What did (and still does) the show really promote?

 Gossip Girl.
 Blair Waldorf.
 Serena Van der Woodsen.
 Chuck Bass.
 Nathaniel Archibald...

-some of the most popular talk-abouts during the part year and the year before that.
+These are some of the most popular talk-abouts during the part year and the year before that.
 Suddenly the streets of America have been filled with young ladies trying to talk like Blair and Serena and at the same time try to share gossip to each other as if it is such a good thing.
 In the last two years, a lot of people especially from the younger generations have flocked all around the internet searching for free online streamings of this popular show.
 Truly within two years at the very least, Gossip Girl took the United States by storm.

 Gossip Girl is a prime time series which circles the life of teenagers who dwell at the Upper East side of Manhattan in New York.
 Two of the show's front girls are Blair Waldorf who was played by Leighton Meester and Serena Van der Woodsen, played by Blake Lively.
 These two IT girls aside from all the other popular characters are the elitists of the Upper East side who are the typical topics and subjects of an unknown gossip girl's gossips and stories.
 These stories from an anonymous blogger can be accessed by anyone through her online articles and through text messages.
 This unknown gossiper amazingly holds access to all the mobile numbers of the students in St. Jude's.
-This was seen by most critics and viewers as the major factor which made the series very interesting and attractive to viewers especially t
+This was seen by most critics and viewers as the major factor which made the series very interesting and attractive to viewers especially the young ones.
+Humans have always been naturally interested to voyeurism.
+They have always frenzied peeping into the covered lives of other people and sharing stories with other people as if these stories are the most significant things in their lives.
+This is where the entire plot of Gossip Girl revolved.
+The conflicts and twists were all about the gossips about the popular personalities in St. Jude's such as Blair and Serena among the others.

 Truly, this prime time show have awakened the consciousness of a lot of young viewers, but most especially, this show was also able to awaken a lot of parents that indeed their children must be going through a lot of issues that they do not know of.
 Basically, this show was all about the youth and their struggles.
 Yes they may be seen as vibrant, adventurous and daring but more than that, this young generation are also humans who go through things that sometimes go out of their control that usually make them helpless and desperate.